mnm-team/p4-sdn/README.md

 + The controller can measure the data throughput of a switch's port, or the number of packets matched by a certain rule in a switch.
 [Counters](counters) are used for these purposes.

 + In some case, we might want to remove idle rules, i.e., rules that do not match any packet for some lapse of time.
-The rule\_timeout example demonstrates how this can be achieved.
+The [idle timeout](idletimeout) example demonstrates how this can be achieved.

 + SDN boosts the adoption of policy-based network management, and recently intent-based networking.
 In this regard, we provide an example, in which the SDN controller exposes useful REST APIs for controlling the data plane.
 Check it out in [Intent-based Networking](Intent-based-Networking).